tymaestro/The-Sweat-Life/README.md

 <br>
 <br>

-3. Have a unique sign-up option with e-mail and password
+3. Have a unique sign-up option with username and password
 <br>
 <br>